SolanaLottery/Road-map./README.md

 3- Website.
 We are currently using a temporary site.
 After the first mint, we will start developing a permanent and understandable website for Solana Lottery.

-4- First mint - will have 111 nft and have the value of the OG project role holder. (number of nft of this role will remain unchanged).
+4- First mint - will have 111 nft and have the value of the OG SL role holder. (number of nft of this role will remain unchanged).
-After minting, you will be able to sell this NFT. (but this is not the best idea, read the section about the role of the OG project.)
+After minting, you will be able to sell this NFT. (but this is not the best idea, read the section about the role of the OG SL.)

 5- Second mint.
 After all the payouts to the winners, we will consider ways to collaborate with communities to promote and reach a larger audience of crypto enthusiasts and crypto lovers.